devops329/devops/instruction/gitHubActions/gitHubActions.md

       - run: echo goodbye
 ```

-You can create and trigger this workflow by opening GitHub in your browser and opening any repository in your account.
+You can create and trigger this workflow by opening GitHub in your browser and opening your `jwt-pizza` repository.
 Add a new file to your repository code that is named `.github/workflows/test.yml`.
 Paste the above workflow into the contents of the file and then commit the change.

 ![Create workflow](createWorkflow.png)